-- (a) Reverse sensitivity for existing:

-- (i) Primary production activities;

-- (ii) Industrial and commercial activities;

-- (iii) Mining; Includes aggregates and other minerals. or

-- (iv) Existing and planned regionally significant infrastructure; or - (b) Sterilisation of: - (i) Land with regionally significant mineral resources; or - (ii) Land which is likely to be used for regionally significant infrastructure - 7.15.
+- (a) Reverse sensitivity for existing: - (i) Primary production activities; - (ii) Industrial and commercial activities; - (iii) Mining\; \Includes aggregates and other minerals. or - (iv) Existing and planned regionally significant infrastructure; or - (b) Sterilisation of: - (i) Land with regionally significant mineral resources; or - (ii) Land which is likely to be used for regionally significant infrastructure - 7.12.3.
 The proposal is not considered to create any reverse sensitivity effects on the industries listed.
-The proposal will see four two hectare lots created at time of Stage 1 and a boundary adjustment between three lots at the time of Stage 2.
-The proposed lot sizes are not out of character within the area with many rural lifestyle lots in proximity due to the location of the site being on the peripheral of the Kaikohe township.
+The proposal will see one additional lot created at time of Stage 1 and a boundary adjustment between three lots at the time of Stage 2.
+The proposed lot sizes are not out of character within the area.
+There are many rural lifestyle lots within proximity to the site given the sites location on the peripheral of the Kaikohe township.
 The proposal will not inhibit the existing primary production activities in the area as the proposal is not objectionable to the surrounding environment.
 The proposal is not considered to create any reverse sensitivity effects.
-The balance lot has been kept to a maximum size to ensure that the existing activities on the site can remain.
-The proposed two hectare vacant allotments are consistent with lots in the surrounding environment and will be located a sufficient distance from existing development on adjoining allotments. - 7.16.
-The site is not located in proximity to mining activities nor any existing or planned regionally significant infrastructure. - 7.17.
+Ultimately, one smaller allotment will be created around the existing built development, with the other two allotments as part of Stage 2 remaining of similar size to what is currently in existence.
+The proposed lots are consistent with lots in the surrounding environment and will be located a sufficient distance from existing development on adjoining allotments. - 7.12.4.
+The site is not located in close proximity to mining activities nor any existing or planned regionally significant infrastructure. - 7.12.5.
 The proposal does not result in the sterilisation of land with regionally significant mineral resources nor land which is likely to be used for regionally significant infrastructure.